-NOTE: If three consecutive sunroof close attempts result in Pinch Protect reversals, the fourth close attempt will be a Manual Close movement with Pinch Protect disabled.
+NOTE: If three consecutive sunroof close attempts result in Pinch Protect reversals, Pinch Protect will disable and the sunroof must be closed in Manual Mode.

 Venting Sunroof - Express

 Push and release the Vent button within one half second and the sunroof will open to the vent position.
 This is called "Express Vent" and it will occur regardless of sunroof position.
 During Express Vent operation, any movement of the switch will stop the sunroof.